aadennis/WebDevNoFramework/SvgPrimer/readme.md

    ```

 3. **View the output**
-   Generated HTML files will appear in the `svg_chord_output/` directory.
+   Generated HTML files will appear in the `svg_chord_output/` directory, in their own subdirectories named after the chord.

 ## Output Example